Merging the categories

 Category selection

-You have selected a total of 4 categories from 4 sets - two categories representing cats, and two representing dogs.
+You have selected a total of four categories from four sets - two categories representing cats, and two representing dogs.
 Based on the previously selected categories, you created super-categories, so-called buckets, represented by a rectangle framed by a dashed line.
 The names of the categories have now become the names of the buckets.

 The tiles within the buckets show the original dataset name, along with the category names.
-Each category is automatically assigned to an appropriate bucket.
+Each category is automatically assigned to a corresponding bucket.

 Back to the example.
-We want your classification model to recognize two categories: CAT and DOG.
-To do this, merge the categories and edit their names by renaming the merging bucket.
+We want the classification model to recognize two categories: CAT and DOG.
+To do this, merge the categories.
+Drag and drop chats into the CAT category and perros into the DOG category.

 Now remove the empty buckets and (optionally) edit the bucket name.

-From the 4 data sets with assigned categories, you have now created a training set with two categories.
+From the four data sets with assigned categories, you have now created a training set with two categories.

 Deleting empty categories